Action of automorphisms of pure braid groups on homotopy groups of two-sphere: Introduction

+\textbf{Acknowledgments.} Vasily Ionin is supported by ``Native towns'', a social investment program of PJSC ``Gazprom Neft''.
+The work on Theorem~\ref{Theorem1}, Lemma~\ref{ReflecionExplicitFormulas}, Lemma~\ref{ReflectionCommutesWithPartial}, and Appendix~\ref{AppendixSection} was carried out with the financial support of the Ministry of Science and Higher Education of the Russian Federation in the framework of a scientific project under agreement \texttt{No.~075-15-2025-013}.

-Ilya Alekseev is supported by Ministry of Science and Higher Education of the Russian Federation, agreement № 075–15–2019–1619.
-This research project was started during the Summer Research Program for Undergraduates 2021 organized by the Laboratory of Combinatorial and Geometric Structures at MIPT.
-This program was funded by the Russian Federation Government (Grant number 075-15-2019-1926).
+This research started during the Summer Research Program for Undergraduates 2021, organized by the Laboratory of Combinatorial and Geometric Structures at MIPT.
+A sincere ‘thank you’ to Alexey Yu.
+Miller for drawing the wonderful pictures for us.